Marcello Piacentini: Early career

 In 1912 Piacentini was made project manager of all Italian building works in Cyrenaica, in Eastern Libya.
 The style of his buildings is characteristic of the Neo-Moorish period of Italian colonial architecture in Libya in the 1910s.
-This is evident in his Albergo Italia as well as the Berenice Theatre in Benghazi.
+He later moved toward a more modern expression of Italian colonial architecture, evident in his Albergo Italia as well as the Berenice Theatre in Benghazi.

-Piacentini’s work around this time appears to lack a coherent, unified approach.
-This eclecticism was modified, however, as a result of his travels in the United States (1915) and in Europe (1919), which reinforced his awareness of architectural trends outside Italy and later formed the basis of his article ‘Il momento architettonico all’estero’.
+Piacentini's work around this time appears to lack a coherent, unified approach.
+This eclecticism was modified, however, as a result of his travels in the United States (1915) and in Europe (1919), which reinforced his awareness of architectural trends outside Italy and later formed the basis of his article 'Il momento architettonico all'estero'.

 His assimilation of non-Italian influences was evident particularly in his design for the Corso Cinema (1915–18), Piazza San Lorenzo in Lucina, Rome.
 With its reinforced-concrete construction, schematic allusions to the surrounding historic architecture and frank reflection of the secessionist idiom, this building was held to be a deliberately provocative example of Modernism by the conservative-minded architectural establishment of Rome.
 In the period after World War I Piacentini concentrated on urban planning.
 His early ideas on the preservation of historic city centres followed those of Sitte and Gustavo Giovannoni in emphasizing conservation and the qualities of neighbourhoods assembled from variegated architecture accumulated over the centuries, and in 1921, with Giovannoni, he founded the journal Architettura e arti decorative.